mazebench/pushworld_heuristic/README.md

 - a C++20 compiler available as `c++`
 - `ffmpeg` for solution videos

 If you do not already have the DeepMind `pushworld` repo checked out, clone it as the sibling `pushworld` directory before running anything here.
+Their repo is [here](https://github.com/google-deepmind/pushworld).
 ## Run the recursive heuristic

 From this repo, run: